-General: Exercise decisions are made by each team during the specified “move periods,” and transmitted to the Control team which will communicate results to all parties concerned.
-Action “move periods” will commence with a current summary of latest events, followed by decisions to take action implemented by means of written messages.
+General: Exercise decisions are made by each team during the specified “Move periods,” and transmitted to the Control team which will communicate results to all parties concerned.
+At the beginning of Move 1, each team will develop a strategy based on the need to respond to the crisis, challenges and threats.
+Action “Move periods” will commence with a current summary of latest events provided by control.
+Decisions to take action will be communicated by means of messages from the Country teams and passed through the Control team.
 Action periods and game time flow may be discontinuous, depending partially on results of the interaction of teams, as determined by Control.
-“Move periods” average 3 hours.
-There will be at least three such periods, with breaks in between.
+“Move periods” may last up to 3 hours.
+There will be three such periods, with breaks in between.

 Playing Teams: In this exercise the participants are divided into teams; these playing teams represent the major states and other units concerned with potential action to resolve the crisis described in the scenario.

 Each team is free to organize itself to carry out crisis decision-making, and provide for functional as well as national representation: e.g., diplomatic, economic, military, propaganda, etc. The final organization of each team will be evaluated for effectiveness in the final critique.

 The members of playing teams are expected to share equitably the responsibility for preparation of team strategy and actions.
 With only a relatively short time available for teams to analyze their problems and reach consensus, it may not be possible to achieve unanimity.
 This of course parallels real-life decision-making.
 If an individual team member feels strongly about his or her own position, a “dissent” may be filed with Control (see a controller if this becomes an issue).